allenai/tango/CONTRIBUTING.md

 5. And then add `name_of_integration` to the `toctree` in `docs/source/api/integrations/index.rst`.
 6. After that, add any additional requirements that your integration depends on to `requirements.txt`.
 Be sure to put those under the "Extra dependencies for integrations" section, and add the special inline comment `# needed by: name_of_integration`.
-7. And finally, in the `integrations` job definition in `.github/workflows/ci.yml`, add a new object to the matrix for your integration following the other examples there.
+7. And finally, in the `checks` job definition in `.github/workflows/ci.yml`, add a new object to the matrix for your integration following the other examples there.